superseriousbusiness/gotosocial/CONTRIBUTING.md

 >
 > `go get github.com/superseriousbusiness/gotosocial`
 >
-> Fork the repository on Github or set up whatever other remote git repo you will be using.
-In this case, I would go to Github and fork the repository.
+> Fork the repository on GitHub or set up whatever other remote git repo you will be using.
+In this case, I would go to GitHub and fork the repository.
 >
 > Navigate to the top level of the repository on your computer.
 Note that this might not be the specific package you’re using:
 >